Your dimension is not listed?

 Heat the workpiece uniformly to a temperature of 1112-1202°F (600-650°C) and hold for a minimum of 1 hour and then cool in air.

-431 stainless steel tempering chart diagram431 stainless steel tempering chart diagram
+431 stainless steel tempering chart diagram

-Nitriding 431 stainless steel
+431 stainless steel continuous ztu-diagram ttt-chart structural changes

 Nitriding introduces nitrogen into the surface layer which gives the 431 an improved wear resistance due to the hard nitride layer.